neurobiologylab/fiber-photometry/README.md

 7. Click the "Run" button to start the execution.

-## Notation
+## Important Notes

+Before initiating each experiment, it is crucial to follow these steps in the specified order to ensure proper synchronization of the recording process:

-Before starting each experiment, ensure that you run the Python app first and then the LabView app to synchronize the recording process.
+1. Run the Python app first and then launch the LabView app.
-Before commencing a new experiment (recording), it is important to follow these steps:
+2. Make sure to perform the following steps before starting a new experiment (recording):

+   a.
+Move all images in the "data/images" folder under the Python app to a separate location designated for storing the experiment data.
+Ensure that the "data/images" folder is empty.

-1. Stop the `glynnfip.vi` app by clicking the "Stop" button.
+   b.
+Click the "Stop" button in the `glynnfip.vi` app to halt the data acquisition.

-2. Set all offsets and amplitudes to 0 in the `glynnfip.vi` app.
+   c.
+Set all offsets and amplitudes to 0 within the `glynnfip.vi` app.

-3. Run the `glynnfip.vi` app for a short period and then stop it.
-This aims to reinitialize `glynnfip.vi` to the original state.
+   d.
+Run the `glynnfip.vi` app for a brief period and then stop it.
+This step is essential for reinitializing the `glynnfip.vi` app to its original state.

-4. After reinitializing the `glynnfip.vi` app, set all offsets and amplitudes to 2.5.
+   e.
+After reinitializing the `glynnfip.vi` app, set all offsets and amplitudes to 2.5.

-5. Start the Python app by following steps 1 to 4 for recording.
+3. Start the Python app by following steps 1 to 4 for the recording process.
-6. Click the "Run" button in the `glynnfip.vi` window to begin data acquisition.
+4. Click the "Run" button in the `glynnfip.vi` window to initiate data acquisition.

+Please note that if the window for selecting the region of interest appears too small and prevents you from performing any actions (due to a potential bug in the OpenCV package), you can try the following:

+1. Press the spacebar on your keyboard to trigger a response.
+2. Click the "Submit" button.
+3. Reclick to choose the desired region of interest.

+If the issue persists, consider closing and restarting the Python app or restarting your machine as possible solutions.

 ## Usage